 17th Annual Hope Walks for ALS Family Fun day

-The 17th Annual Hope Walks for ALS Family Fun Day was held on September 29, 2024 at Temple’s Ambler Campus and what a day it was!!
+The 17th Annual Hope Walks for ALS Family Fun Day was held on a windy and overcast Sunday, September 29, 2024 at Temple’s Ambler Campus but what a beautiful day it turned out to be!!

 Missed this year’s walk?
 Don’t worry!
 Visit here to see photos from the day!